Do Rabbits Eat Roses?

 2. How Much Roses Should a Rabbit Eat

-Start by offering a small quantity and observe your rabbit for any adverse reactions.
+Start by offering a small quantity and observe your rabbit for adverse reactions.

 If your rabbit tolerates roses well, you can gradually increase the amount.
 A few rose petals or a small rose leaf can be a nice treat.